kelseyhightower/kube-cert-manager/docs/create-a-certificate.md

 # Creating a Certificate

 Let's Encrypt issued certificates are automatically created for each Kubernetes Certificate object.
-This tutorial will walk you through creating certificate objects based on the [googledns](https://github.com/kelseyhightower/dns01-exec-plugins/tree/master/googledns) dns01 exec plugin].
+This tutorial will walk you through creating certificate objects based on the [googledns](https://github.com/kelseyhightower/dns01-exec-plugins/tree/master/googledns) dns01 exec plugin.

 ## Create A Google Cloud Service Account Secret